rackerlabs/rackspace-how-to/content/vmware-services/vmware-server-virt-faq.md

 account all VMs, whether powered down or not.
 However, powered-down VMs prevent the VM from consuming resources on the hypervisor.

-#### How many clones/templates/snapshots can I have active?
+#### How many clones, templates, and snapshots can I have active?

-1 clone, 1 template, unlimited snapshots.
+You can have one clone, one template, and unlimited snapshots.
 Snapshots can be "unlimited" in that they take up to the original size of the original disk.
-The snapshots take up customer's storage and do count toward the required 15% overhead.
+The snapshots take up customer storage and do count toward the required 15% overhead.

 #### How long will it take to provision a VM?

 It depends, but probably greater than a week.
-Deployment times can vary based on the request (rely on other teams), availability of resources/IP addresses, and storage/compute resources (CPU and RAM)/hypervisor.
+Deployment times can vary based on the request (rely on other teams), availability of resources or IP addresses, and storage or compute resources (CPU and RAM) and hypervisors.